 The best method for control is, of course, to avoid conditions that foster contamination.
 Use resistant cultivars and practice crop rotation.
 Avoid drought stress by adequately irrigating overhead.
 Avoid using excessive nitrogen fertilizer.

-Manage the disease with fungicide applications made at 10-14 day intervals according to the manufacturer’s instructions.
+Manage the disease with fungicide applications made at 10 to 14 day intervals according to the manufacturer’s instructions.